harrySingh04/RomanConversion/readme.md

 2. Validates input to ensure numbers are between 1 and 3999.

 3. Dockerized using a multi-stage build for production-ready images.
+4. If needed to standalone start just the server , maven command can be used by first going to the server module and then using terminal or command line run the following command :

+    `mvn spring-boot:run`

 #### API Endpoint